- November 28, 2013

 “Gameplay is simple but with a ton of levels (140) and the 'puzzles' getting progressively harder, you will soon start scratching your head a little for those perfect scores.”

-“It's riddled with questionable game design choices, graphical glitches, and gameplay bugs, making the overall experience playing it lacking at best.”
+“It's riddled with questionable game design choices, graphical glitches, and gameplay bugs, making the overall experience of playing it lacking at best.”